kcd83/Quickstart-Docker-tutorial/README.md

     docker container stop myweb

-## Interactive "login" with a container
+## Interactive "login" into a container

+To debug or otherwise interact with a VM you would probably ssh into it, with a container you need to understand how to run a shell in an existing or new container, specially you will see how to use `-it` with bash.

 If it is not already running, start an nginx container.